Corona Rigidity: The abelian case: Boolean algebras and C ech--Stone remainders

+(The last line is the easy \cite[Lemma~1.2.3]{Fa:AQ}.)
+Note that if $\cI$ is not an $F_\sigma$ ideal, then there is a decreasing sequence of $\cI$-positive sets $A_n$ such that $\lim_n \mu(A_n)=0$.
+This shows a failure of the countable saturation of $\cP(\bbN)/\cI$ as a discrete structure, and we shall see why this is relevant to us in \S\ref{S.Borel_quotients_of_P(N)}.

-The passage from topologically trivial to algebraically trivial still keeps us busy.
-Submeasures will be used in \S\ref{S.Ulam} to give partial answers to Question~\ref{Q.UlamAB} below, which in its most general form is still open (see Theorem~\ref{T.idealiso} for partial results).
+An important problem in the framework of Borel quotients of $\cP(\bbN)$ is whether topologically trivial homomorphisms are automatically algebraically trivial.
+Submeasures from Definition \ref{Def.Submeasure} will be used in \S\ref{S.Ulam} to give partial answers to Question~\ref{Q.UlamAB} below, which in its most general form is still open (see Theorem~\ref{T.idealiso} for partial results).

-\begin{question} Let $\mathcal I$ and $\mathcal J$ be Borel ideals in $\mathcal P(\bbN)$ containing $\Fin$.
-Are all topologically trivial homomorphisms $\Phi\colon\mathcal P(\bbN)/\mathcal I\to\mathcal P(\bbN)/\mathcal J$ algebraically trivial? \end{question}
+\begin{question} Let $\mathcal I$ and $\mathcal J$ be Borel ideals in $\mathcal \cP(\bbN)$ containing $\Fin$.
+Are all topologically trivial homomorphisms $\Phi\colon\mathcal \cP(\bbN)/\mathcal I\to\mathcal \cP(\bbN)/\mathcal J$ algebraically trivial? \end{question}